hordiy/Docker-tasks/README.md

 **RUN DOCKER FOR HTTPS**

+The default variable for an artifact is `war`. if your project builds `jar`, `war` or etc. add this build option to the command

-`docker run -d -i -p 8080:8080 hordiy/springboot-git https://git.epam.com/Vladyslav_Hordiienko/SpringBoot.git`
+`docker run -d -i -p 8080:8080 hordiy/springboot-git https://github.com/hordiy/SpringBoot.git jar`

 If you have private repository you can use the following ways